helm/charts/REVIEW_GUIDELINES.md

 ### PersistentVolumeClaim

-In case of a `PersistentVolumeClaim`, unless special needs, `matchLabels` should not be specified because it would prevent automatic `PersistentVolume` provisionning.
+In case of a `PersistentVolumeClaim`, unless special needs, `matchLabels` should not be specified because it would prevent automatic `PersistentVolume` provisioning.

 ## Formatting